MostafaHamedd/Tellmore01.github.io/index.markdown

 ##### AUTOMATED CISCO WIBEX MEETING (Python, Selenium)

 * 	Implemented a Python script that logins to a university account, selects the specified course, and joins the Cisco Webex meeting.
 *	Used Xpath and ID to determine web elements.

-##### AUTOTAMTED COURSE REGESTRATION (EDUCATIONAL PURPOSES ONLY) (Python, Selenium)
+##### AUTOMATED COURSE REGISTRATION (EDUCATIONAL PURPOSES ONLY) (Python, Selenium)

 * 	Implemented a python script that logins to a university account, goes to the Enrolment section, and fills the CRN section with the specified CRNs.